 And, in the spirit of easy customization, you can substitute another favorite dressing or sauce, too.
 My lemon hemp dressing, delightfully green tahini dressing, creamy cashew carrot dressing, and truly amazing cashew queso sauce would be great choices.
 If all of that fails, the skillet is great with an extra drizzle of olive oil, some creamy avocado slices, or a big dollop of hummus.

-- 2 teaspoons olive oil (or 1-2 tablespoons water)
+- 2 teaspoons olive oil (or 1-2 tablespoons water for a no oil version)

 - 2 cups cooked brown rice (or another grain of choice)